 The Fairmont State University Community Chorus and the Cambridge Handbell Choir of the First Presbyterian Church of Fairmont will present a traditional Service of Lessons and Carols at 3 p.m.
 Sunday, Dec.
 4, at the First Presbyterian Church, 301 Jackson St., Fairmont.
 The program is free and open to the public.
 A goodwill offering will be collected.

-The Fairmont State University School of Fine Arts Department of Music celebrates the spirit of musical connection with its Spring Music Gala at 7:30 p.m.
-Friday, May 3, in Colebank Hall.
+The Fairmont State University Department of Music will present the fifth annual Fête de Noël holiday concert at 7:30 p.m.
+Friday, Dec.
+2, in Colebank Hall.

 Tickets are $10 for the general public, $5 for senior adults and FSU faculty/staff and free for students and children.
 For tickets or more information, contact the Fairmont State Box Office at (304) 367-4240.
 Tickets will also be available at the door.

 Fairmont State University has named the Alkemie early music ensemble as the 2016-2017 Artists-in-Residence.
 The ensemble will visit campus twice over the academic year, performing concerts of early music, giving university-wide lectures and working individually with students.